DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 CLASSIFICATION / MARKING

-- The purpose of QoS is to give certain kinds of NETWORK TRAFFIC priority over other during congestion
+- The purpose of QoS is to give certain kinds of network traffic priority over others during congestion
-- CLASSIFICATION organizes network TRAFFIC (PACKETS) into TRAFFIC CLASSES (CATEGORIES)
+- CLASSIFICATION organizes network TRAFFIC (packets) into TRAFFIC CLASSES (CATEGORIES)
 - CLASSIFICATION is fundamental to QoS.
     - To give PRIORITY to certain types of traffic, you have to IDENTIFY which types of traffic to give PRIORITY to.
 - There are MANY methods of CLASSIFYING TRAFFIC